-Updated in 2023: After years of traveling in Pakistan, running tours, and co-founding a sustainable tourism organization there, it’s safe to say I know a lot about travel in Pakistan.
+Updated in 2024: After years of both independently traveling in Pakistan and later running tours there, it’s safe to say I know a lot about travel in Pakistan.
 Here’s my complete Pakistan travel guide with information on visas, transportation, costs, and everything else you need to know about travel in Pakistan.

 Jaw-dropping nature, diverse cultures, and delicious food—these are but a few of the things you’ll experience when you visit Pakistan.
 Most importantly, it’s home to the most hospitable people I’ve met in my travels.
 It’s no wonder more and more people want to travel to Pakistan!